Purple Nutsedge Control

 mowing grass

-• Adjust watering to once a week with an inch of irrigation to avoid over-watering and encourage turf growth.
+• Excessive watering will lead to purple nutsedge infestations.
+Adjust watering to once a week with an inch of irrigation to avoid over-watering and encourage turf growth.

 Key Takeaways